galaxie500/blog/_posts/2019-05-10-one-finger-to-rule-them-all.md

 ![scape-block-skip](/public/media/scape-tutorial-block-skip.gif)

 As a game designer, this is not obvious at first.
 Only after a couple of iterations I can eventually refine the level structure to ensure the best possible game experience.

+# The dark side of the moon

+Having a character jump via touch is not the most difficult mechanic.
+The **One Touch Mechanic** made things especially more tricky when it came to menu flow:

+* how do I communicate to the player that he has to swipe in order to switch to the next level in the stage selection?
+* how does a player know he needs to touch the screen to enter a level?
+* how does a player know he requires to keep the screen touched to skip a cutscene?

+Those questions are just partially answered and I am currently about to rewrite the entire menu flow to improve on that drastically.

 # Into the Future